 The lab saw the Bay Area – San Francisco, Oakland, Silicon Valley – hollow out during the pandemic.
 There’s little evidence that these people will all stay away permanently.
 Sure, the Oracle employees are gone for good, but that’s the thing about Silicon Valley – they’ll just invent another company.
 The rest of the state seems to be holding its own in terms of population.

 And, yes, taxes are obscenely high in California.
 The state income tax is 13.3% — no other state is even close.
-That said, people might be tempted to move from South Lake Tahoe, California, to Carson City, Nevada, to pay a lower rate, but not to Lubbock, Texas.
+That said, people might be tempted to move from South Lake Tahoe, California, to Carson City, Nevada, to pay a lower rate, but migration from California to Texas won’t increase exponentially.
 That move may be a bridge too far for someone who still keeps a surfboard in the garage.

 “Despite concerns about tax revenue impacts, there is little evidence that wealthy Californians are leaving en masse,” according to the California Policy Lab.